-Selling furniture should be easy, but it rarely is.
+Selling gently used furniture should be easy, but it rarely is.
 Haggling with strangers, choosing the right price, actually transporting the piece—just reading that is exhausting.
 AptDeco was created for exactly this issue.
 Years later, it’s safe to say that we’re experts in the art of selling furniture.
 We specialize in making the sale quick and painless, while getting the largest possible return.
 As the self-appointed experts, we’re sharing everything you need to know about selling furniture—from the different ways to sell (and their pros and cons), to prepping your piece and selling at the right price.
 Whether you’re moving into a new home or just need a change, here’s the A to Z on selling your furniture.

 1. Choosing where to sell